eralds/simple-web-speech-recognition/README.md

 # Simple Web Speech Recognizer

 This is a simple web-based speech recognizer built with Python and Flask.
 It allows users to record and transcribe their speech using a web browser.
-The audio data is then send to the server in order to be transcribed.
+The audio data is then sent to the server in order to be transcribed.
 It is build upon the Azure Speech API.

 ## Features